sp2ong/HBMonv2/sysinfo/Readme.txt

   cfgmaker -zero-speed=10000  public@localhost > /etc/mrtg.cfg

-Please edit /etc/mrtg.cfg and change diretory to store image change WorkDir to:
+Please edit /etc/mrtg.cfg and change diretory to store image change WorkDir with path to your webserver html directory where is html files for HBMon:

-   WorkDir:/opt/HBMonv2/img/mrtg
+   WorkDir:/var/www/html/hbmon/img/mrtg

-put below lines in section your netrwork card and replace localhost_2 to your name network card as result cfgmaker generate in mrtg.cfg
+Put below lines in section your netrwork card and replace localhost_2 to your name network card as result cfgmaker generate in mrtg.cfg

  XSize[localhost_2]: 600